 - Intensity: 3

+We're almost done with your Photoshop flyer template.
 Let's add some color.
 Right-click and select the Blending Options for your subject's layer.
-Create a shiny copper-like Linear Gradient Overlay with the following settings, making sure to set the Blend Mode to Overlay so that it colorizes your subject.
+Create a shiny, copper-like Linear Gradient Overlay with the following settings, making sure to set the Blend Mode to Overlay so that it colorizes your subject.

 To tie in the red from the background, create a New Layer and set the Layer Blend Mode to Color.
 Right-click to set the layer as a Clipping Mask to your subject and use a Hard Round Brush to paint bright red